OpportuniDev/Excel-Nexus/README.md

   MasterUpdater - Import to your personal workbook or whichever workbook you prefer as a terminal.
 Executed directly from the vba environment window.

+Replace "webaddress" with the url or localhost where the flask server is hosted.(line73/340)

-  VBAflaskupdater - This can deployed on any machine or server that supports Python and Flask
+  VBAflaskupdater - This can deployed on any machine or server that supports Python and Flask (vscode for local server or glitch for example)

   ClientUpdater, Bootloader, Clsfilemodule, Errlogger, Telemetry - Import to end user/client workbook

+in ClientUpdater/Bootloader line (38/190)remove the ' at fileurl = x and add replace with server address.

+in Telemetry (lines 44,45,52,53). replace email and password with your email and application password